 I remember there was a study from Conductor that showed that headline preferences, the best ones were ones that started with a number, so you got a typical Buzzfeed type of headline where you’ve got number plus some very provocative adjective plus your keyword phrase.
 Boom, now you got your headline.
 Those perform well.
 The worst performers were the question-based headlines, which I find counter-intuitive.
 I thought they would perform better.
 Any stories or findings from your testing around headline formulas that work well?

 What we found is keeping them short, like six words or so, does really well.
 Making sure it’s clear, concise, using adjectives helps a lot.
-Make sure there’s no double-meanings with the words you’re using, but you got it right.
+Make sure there are no double-meanings with the words you’re using, but you got it right.
 Numbers work well.
 Odd numbers typically do better than even is what we’ve seen.
 It’s all testing.
 It’s different for each and every site.
 If you do a lot of these things then you’ll figure out what works well for you and what doesn’t.

 What sort of tools do you recommend that our listeners use for testing and what kind of tests are we talking about?
 Are we talking about A B split tests?
 Are we talking about multi-variate tests?